lightjan2005/CPSC5210Team7/README.md

 1. After cloning the repository, to build and run the tests in python, we had to install the pytest module.

-2. For parameterized tests, install parameterized module (pip install parameterized).
+2. For parameterized tests, install parameterized module

+   > pip install parameterized

+3. To run the tests, we can run them from the command line which gives a summary of tests that passed/failed

+   > pytest test_basketball.py

+4. To get code coverage run ‘Analyze Code Coverage For All Tests’ from Test dropdown in VSCode.